oracle-livelabs/database/kubernetes-for-oracledbas/teardown-iam/teardown-iam.md

 ## Introduction

-In this lab, we will clean up the Oracle Cloud Infrastructure (OCI) *Policies*, *Group*, and *Compartment* that were created during this workshop.
+In this lab, you will clean up the Oracle Cloud Infrastructure (OCI) *Policies*, *Group*, and *Compartment* that were created during this workshop.

 <if type="tenancy">**If you are not in the OCI Administrators group,** please have an OCI Administrator perform each of these tasks for you.</fi>